MICHELE BILLINGS REMEMBERED

-There are few judges as gracious and inspiring as dog breeder, handler “Mike” Leathers, and All Breeds judge Michele Billings, in every way, a class act.
+There are few judges as gracious and inspiring as dog breeder, handler “Mike” Leathers, an

 There are few judges as gracious and inspiring to dog show exhibitors as was Mrs. Michele Billings.
 She was in every way, a class act.
 Always perfectly attired for the sport of dogs (moderate heels for inside shows, sensible but fashionable flats for outside rings) 3-piece pants suit or knee-length skirt, and understated non-jangly jewelry.

 Michele was born in Chicago Nov.
 10, 1930 but grew up in St. Petersburg, Florida, my home town.
 I was 8 years behind her so we never met even though our parents were dog fanciers.
 Lucky Mike, her family also had horses!
 In 1952, she moved to Stone Mountain, Georgia where she began the legendary Kings Creek Kennels, most famous for Beagles and German Shepherds but she also bred Toy Fox Terriers “before they were AKC” and as she put in, “dabbled” in other breeds.

 Michele Leathers, AKA “Mike” was a tough competitor whether handling a puppy or a top ranked specials dog.
 Over the next twenty years, she gained in both popularity and stature, not an easy feat but that speaks to her character.
 “Mike” became the person other handlers went to for advice.
 She willingly shared her knowledge with people she felt were sincere and she was as good a judge of people as she was dogs.